If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 Featured snippets are pulled from web pages that Google deems to be authoritative and relevant.

-Do you want to know how to optimize your content for them?
-You might want to read this guide.
+So, do you want to know how to optimize your content for them?
+Then, you might want to read this guide.

 This is a box that appears on the SERPs and contains links to news articles about a specific topic.